defagos/defagos.github.io/_posts/2020-09-14-tvos_collection_part2.md

 }
 ```

-With this simple optimization performance problems on tvOS are covered, even with large data sets.
-Note that though the `CollectionView` inhibit reloads due to environment changes, subviews like cells still can implement proper response to environment changes if they need to.
+With this simple optimization performance problems on tvOS are eliminated, even with large data sets containing thousands of items.
+Note that though the `CollectionView` inhibits reloads due to environment changes, subviews like cells still can implement proper response to environment changes if they need to.

 We now almost have a first working `CollectionView` implementation, but we still need to be able to configure its layout and cells when creating it.

-## Collection Layout API
+## Collection Layout Support

 At the beginning of this article we instantiated a `UICollectionViewCompositionalLayout` but did not provide any meaningful implementation: